 We believe it is essential to invest in R&D to significantly enhance our existing products and to create new products as markets develop and technologies change.
 In addition to product development, a significant part of R&D spending is on creating software and support for new devices introduced by the semiconductor companies.
-We are focusing our R&D efforts on solutions for strategic growth markets, including new programming technology, automated programming systems for the manufacturing environment, extending the capabilities and support for our FlashCORE programmer architecture, automated handling solutions and developing software tools for design engineers.
+We are focusing our R&D efforts on solutions for strategic growth markets, including new programming technology, automated programming systems for the manufacturing environment and extending the capabilities and support for our programmer architecture.
+Our R&D spending fluctuates based on the number, type, and the development stage of our product initiatives and projects.